 The best source of unbiased small grains variety information can be found from the NC OVT program using the Variety Selection Tool (VST).
 This database contains multiple years of data across multiple locations for all varieties tested each year in the NC OVT program.
 Producers can use this database to find information on specific known varieties, or use the criteria described above to search the database for a list of varieties that will fit their operation.
 When using the database, there are four options for searching the data.
-Each option is briefly described below with a link to a tutorial video for each option.
+Each option is

+Click "Wheat" then "Analytics" in the variety selection tool to get to the yield data for the current year briefly described below with a link to a tutorial video for each option.
 Extension Agents have been trained in the use of this tool and can serve as a resource when searching the tool to find a list of varieties that will work for a producer's farm.
 When using the tool, always make sure your crop of interest is selected on the home page.